Ribosomal pause

 The ribosome assembles polymeric protein molecules whose sequence is controlled by the sequence of messenger RNA molecules.
 This is required by all living cells and associated viruses.

 Ribosomal pause refers to the queueing or stacking of ribosomes during translation of the nucleotide sequence of mRNA transcripts.
 These transcripts are decoded and converted into an amino acid sequence during protein synthesis by ribosomes.
-Due to the pause sites of some mRNA's, there is a disturbance caused in translation.
+Due to the pause sites of some mRNAs, there is a disturbance caused in translation.
 Ribosomal pausing occurs in both eukaryotes and prokaryotes.
 A more severe pause is known as a ribosomal stall.

 It's been known since the 1980s that different mRNAs are translated at different rates.
 The main reason for these differences was thought to be the concentration of varieties of rare tRNAs limiting the rate at which some transcripts could be decoded.
 However, with research techniques such as ribosome profiling, it was found that at certain sites there were higher concentrations of ribosomes than average, and these pause sites were tested with specific codons.
 No link was found between the occupancy of specific codons and amount of their tRNAs.
 Thus, the early findings about rare tRNAs causing pause sites don't seem plausible.

 Two techniques can localize the ribosomal pause site in vivo; a micrococcal nuclease protection assay and isolation of polysomal transcript.
 Isolation of polysomal transcripts occurs by centrifuging tissue extracts through a sucrose cushion with translation elongation inhibitors, for example cycloheximide.

 Ribosome pausing can be detected during preprolactin synthesis on free polysomes, when the ribosome is paused the other ribosomes are tightly stacked together.
 When the ribosome pauses, during translation, the fragments that started to translate before the pause took place are overrepresented.
 However, along with the mRNA if the ribosome pauses then specific bands will be improved in the trailing edge of the ribosome.

 Some of the elongation inhibitors, such as: cycloheximide (in eukaryotes) or chloramphenicol, cause the ribosomes to pause and to accumulate in the start codons.
 Elongation Factor P regulates the ribosomal pause at polyproline in bacteria, and when there is no EFP the density of ribosomes decreases from the polyproline motifs.
 If there are multiple ribosome pauses, then the EFP won't resolve it.